-Representing Westchester & New York City Construction Accident Victims
+Representing Westchester & New York Construction Accident Victims

 Construction workers in Westchester County, Rockland County, Orange County, and New York are at a greater risk of injury than other workers, and the number of accidents and injuries rises each year.
 Although construction sites are hazardous, workers have a right to a safe environment.
 There are a number of factors involved in these accidents, but many injuries occur when safety rules have been ignored.

-The law office of Michael LoGiudice routinely represents injured construction workers in the greater New York area including Manhattan, Queens, Brooklyn, the Bronx, Westchester, and Putnam, Dutchess, Nassau, and Suffolk Counties.
+The law office of Michael LoGiudice routinely represents injured construction workers in New York, including Westchester, Putnam County, Orange County, Dutchess County, Rockland County, and Brewster.
 Not only is Mr. LoGiudice a highly skilled personal injury attorney, he is also the owner of a construction company and has worked in the construction industry since 1985.
 If you were injured in a construction accident, you should not be forced to suffer because of another’s negligence.
 We will fight to help you obtain meaningful compensation.

 Legal Remedies for Construction Accidents